asrivastava100/StatSimJS/README.md

     NOTE: sometimes the method name may differ to the option select value.
 We recommend that you look at 'Important info about 'ops' variable' below.
 The 'ops' name should be used here.
     - Optional: Scalar (scalarM) -- only required if using matScalMult

--After running the Run() method the user has access to:
+- After running the Run() method the user has access to:
     - the result matrix (this.solution)
     - the error stream (this.estream)
     - the warning stream (this.wstream)

-Important info about 'ops' variable.
+- Important info about 'ops' variable.
 (This will be resolved in a future release)

-On the matrix page of the library website, a 'select' field is being used to get the requested matrix operation.
+- On the matrix page of the library website, a 'select' field is being used to get the requested matrix operation.
 Each option has a unique option value.
 This is not necessarily the same as the matrix method name.
 So there is a discrepancy between the method name and the 'ops' name being used above.
 Please see below for the 'ops' name to method name mapping.

 ops name -- method name